coky-t/owasp-mastg-ja/Document/0x05h-Testing-Platform-Interaction.md

 In order to address these attack vectors, the outcome of the following checks should be verified:
 * All functions offered by the endpoint need to be free of stored XSS<sup>[4]</sup>.
 * The HTTPS communication need to be implemented according to best practices to avoid MITM attacks.
 This means:
-  * whole communication is encrypted via TLS (see OMTG-NET-001),
+  * whole communication is encrypted via TLS (see test case "Testing for Unencrypted Sensitive Data on the Network"),
-  * the certificate is checked properly (see OMTG-NET-002) and/or
+  * the certificate is checked properly (see test case "Testing Endpoint Identify Verification") and/or
-  * the certificate is even pinned (see OMTG-NET-004)
+  * the certificate is even pinned (see "Testing Custom Certificate Stores and SSL Pinning")
-* Only files within the App data directory should be rendered in a WebView (see OMTG-ENV-007).
+* Only files within the App data directory should be rendered in a WebView (see test case "Testing for Local File Inclusion in WebViews").

-#### 改善方法
+#### Remediation

 JavaScript is disabled by default in a WebView and if not needed shouldn't be enabled.
 This reduces the attack surface and potential threats to the App.
 If JavaScript is needed it should be ensured:
-* that the communication relies consistently on HTTPS (see also OMTG-NET-001) to protect the HTML and JavaScript from tampering while in transit.
+* that the communication relies consistently on HTTPS to protect the HTML and JavaScript from tampering while in transit.
 * that JavaScript and HTML is only loaded locally from within the App data directory or from trusted web servers.

 The cache of the WebView should also be cleared in order to remove all JavaScript and locally stored data, by using `clearCache()`<sup>[2]</sup> when closing the App.

 Devices running platforms older than Android 4.4 (API level 19) use a version of Webkit that has a number of security issues.
 As a workaround, if your app is running on these devices, it must confirm that WebView objects display only trusted content<sup>[3]</sup>.

-#### 参考情報
+#### References

 ##### OWASP Mobile Top 10 2016
 * M7 - Client Code Quality - https://www.owasp.org/index.php/Mobile_Top_10_2016-M7-Poor_Code_Quality

 ##### OWASP MASVS
-- V6.5: "明示的に必要でない限りWebViewでJavaScriptが無効にされている。"
+- V6.5: "JavaScript is disabled in WebViews unless explicitly required."

 ##### CWE
 - CWE-79 - Improper Neutralization of Input During Web Page Generation https://cwe.mitre.org/data/definitions/79.html

-##### その他
+##### Info
 - [1] setJavaScriptEnabled in WebViews  - https://developer.android.com/reference/android/webkit/WebSettings.html#setJavaScriptEnabled(boolean)
 - [2] clearCache() in WebViews - https://developer.android.com/reference/android/webkit/WebView.html#clearCache(boolean)
 - [3] WebView Best Practices - https://developer.android.com/training/articles/security-tips.html#WebView
 - [4] Stored Cross-Site Scripting - https://www.owasp.org/index.php/Testing_for_Stored_Cross_site_scripting_(OTG-INPVAL-002)

-### WebViewプロトコルハンドラのテスト
+### Testing WebView Protocol Handlers

-#### 概要
+#### Overview

 Several schemas are available by default in an URI on Android and can be triggered within a WebView<sup>[3]</sup>, e.g:

 * http(s):
 * file:
 * tel:
-* geo:

 When using them in a link the App can be triggered for example to access a local file when using `file:///storage/emulated/0/private.xml`.
-This can be exploited by an attacker if he is able to inject JavaScript into the Webview to access local resources via the file schema.
+This can be exploited by an attacker if he is able to inject JavaScript into the WebView to access local resources via the file schema.

--- TODO [Further develop content on "Testing WebView Protocol Handlers"] --

-#### 静的解析
+#### Static Analysis

 The following methods are available for WebViews to control access to different resources<sup>[4]</sup>: